 • Forensic science is the study and application of science to matters of law.

 • Forensic Science (or Criminalistics) is using science & technology to enforce civil & criminal laws.

 • It is vast & hard to define because it includes so many other areas of science.

+Forensic science can be used in various cases, including criminal investigations, civil litigation, and regulatory proceedings.
+Law enforcement agencies, legal professionals, and scientific experts use it to identify, collect, and analyze physical evidence related to crimes or other legal matters.
 These days forensic science is used to investigate nearly all crime scenes.
 With the advancements of science, most forensic science techniques are a common and necessary part of a criminal investigation.

 Observational skills – to be able to find and compare evidence.
 To be able to discover things the untrained eye may miss.

 ✴ Sketchpad and pens for scene sketches.

 ✴ Disposable and protective clothing (overall suits), face masks and gloves (usually latex gloves).